QuantEcon/lecture-python-intro/lectures/schelling.md

     else:
         print('Hit iteration bound and terminated.')

 ```

-Let's have a look at the results we got when we coded and ran this model.
+Let's have a look at the results.

 ```{code-cell} ipython3
 run_simulation()